GiovanniBussi/macports-ci/README.md

 If you prefer, you can directly include the `macports-ci` file in your github repository.
 However, I recommend always using `curl -LO` to obtain the latest version.

 Notice that in the original version of this script it was necessary to also set some enviroment variables (`COLUMNS` and `PATH`).
 In case you execute the script in the old way (`./macports-ci`) or in case you execute it in a separate shell you might have to take care of these variables.
 See notes below.
+Also notice that as of July 15, 2020, when used in a GitHub workflow, the script also exports the variable using [::set-env](https://docs.github.com/en/actions/reference/workflow-commands-for-github-actions#setting-an-environment-variable).
+This means that you can install MacPorts in one step and use it in the following steps.

 The `source macports-ci install` script can be run with a few options: